Martin Kantor Portrait Prize Frequently Asked Questions

 What if my entry is selected for exhibition?

-Works must be delivered to the Ballarat International Foto Biennale in Ballarat by 19 July 2021.
+Finished works (printed and framed) must be delivered to the Ballarat International Foto Biennale in Ballarat by 1 August 2023.
 Dates and times for delivery to be confirmed.
 Works selected for exhibition must be available for continuous display for the duration of the exhibition.
 The Ballarat International Foto Biennale reserves the right to remove works from the exhibition at its discretion.

 What if I win?

-There is an acquisitive first prize of $15,000 generously sponsored by the Dara Foundation.
+There is an acquisitive first prize of $15,000 generously sponsored by the Kantor Family.

 Will my photograph be returned to me after the exhibition?

 The Prize is acquisitive; meaning the printed winning framed photograph immediately becomes the property of the Ballarat International Foto Biennale.
-All other unsold work must be collected between 25 to 29 October 2021 from exhibition venue.
+All other unsold work must be collected between 23 to 27 October 2023 from the exhibition venue.